-Appointed based on his experience as President and Representative Director of a Kyocera subsidiary and his contribution to the growth and development of the Corporate Electronic Components Group in his current role as General Manager and Accounting Group of the Company Apr.
-2009 Managing Executive Officer of the Company Jun.
-2009 Director and Managing Executive Officer of the Company [Present] Oct.
-2010 General Manager of Corporate Financial and Business Systems Administration Group of the Company
+Appointed based on his experience as President and Representative Director of a Kyocera subsidiary and his contribution to the growth and development of the Corporate Electronic Components Group in his current role as General Manager

 Mar.
 1983 Joined the Company Jun.
-2005 Executive Officer of the Company General Manager of Corporate Accounting Group of the Company May 2008 General Manager of Corporate Financial
+2005 Executive Officer of the Company General Manager of Corporate Accounting Group of the Company the Company [Present] Oct.
+2010 General Manager of Corporate Financial and Business Systems Administration Group of the Company